nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useLayoutEffectDeepCompare.md

 ## Usage

-The implementation is like that useEffectDeepCompare.
+The implementation is like that _useEffectDeepCompare_.

 Please visit [useEffectDeepCompare](/useEffectDeepCompare) example to see how it works.